build-on-aws/content/.github/ISSUE_TEMPLATE/idea-suggestion-template.md

 ---
 name: 💡 Idea Suggestion Template
-about: Use this template to suggest a content idea for someone else to write on BuildOn.AWS.
+about: Use this template to suggest a content idea for someone else to write on Community.AWS.
 title: "idea suggestion: TODO"
 labels: wish list
 assignees: cherbk